-***, **, NS significant (p<0.01), (p<0.05) and Not Significant respectively
+***, **, NS= significant (p<0.01), (p<0.05) and Not Significant respectively

 Source: Computed from Field Data, 2022

-The results showed among the five different breeds of cattle studied, Mbororo, Ambala and Bokoloji were statistically significant (p<0.01, p<0.05, p<0.05 respectively) in determining the price of cattle.
+The results among the five different breeds of cattle studied, Mbororo, Ambala and Bokoloji were statistically significant (p<0.01, p<0.05, p<0.05 respectively) in determining the price of cattle.
 The coefficient for Ambala (0.1708) was positive, which showed cattle buyers were willing to pay a premium price of up to 17% for Ambala which translates to about ₦29,878.
 Bokoloji (-0.0921) and Mbororo (-0.2322) attracted discount of 9% and 23% respectively as shown by their negative coefficients.
 This showed buyers would buy these breeds at a lower price than Ambala.

 Bulls were significant (p<0.05) in determining cattle price.
 Buyers would be willing to pay a premium of up to 12% for a bull.
 Bulls are usually bigger than cows of the same age and also have higher feed conversion rate.
 This may make buyers with slaughter motive prefer bulls to cows.
 The coefficients for age of cattle showed calf was highly significant (p<0.01).
-Although significant, yearlings garnered discount of about 23% the price of cattle.
+Although significant, yearlings garnered a discount of about 23% the price of cattle.
 In contrast to this study, Mitchell and Peel (2016) in Oklahoma auctions, discovered that bred cows sold as one-year-olds had the greatest positive impact on price while those that were older than three had a negative effect on price.
-Contrary to expectation, young adults were negative and not significant in determining cattle price in Maiduguri.
+Contrary to expectation, young adults were negative and not significant in determining cattle prices in Maiduguri.

-As expected, coefficient for good body conformation was positive (0.1588) and significant (p<0.05) in determining price of cattle.
+As expected, the coefficient for good body conformation was positive (0.1588) and significant (p<0.05) in determining the price of cattle.
 Buyers would pay a premium price of up to 16% when buying such animals.
-This is understandable as beef from such animals usually have good appearance and high flavour hence would be most preferred.
+This is understandable as beef from such animals usually has good appearance and a good flavour..
 Beef cattle buyers in Ethiopia also paid premium for cattle with good body condition (Teklewold, Legese, Alemu & Negasa, 2009).

-Cattle with big body size attracted premium of about 36%, those with medium size received premiums of about 24% while small body size received discount of about 14%.
-This was rather expected as big and medium sized animals yield more beef than small sized animals.
-A similar situation was observed in a study of Ngelzarma cattle market in Yobe State, Nigeria, where big sized cattle were found to be significant (p<0.01) with positive coefficient and small sized cattle also significant (p<0.01) but with negative coefficients (Mohammed, Lawal & Musa, 2015).
+Cattle with bigger body sizes attracted premiums of about 36%, the medium sized cattle received premiums of about 24% while small body sized received discount of about 14%.
+This was rather expected as big and medium-sized animals yield more beef than small-sized animals.
+A similar situation was observed in a study of the Ngelzarma cattle market in Yobe State, Nigeria, where big-sized cattle were found to be significant (p<0.01) with a positive coefficient and small-sized cattle also significant (p<0.01) but with negative coefficients (Mohammed, Lawal & Musa, 2015).

 Short horn was significant (p<0.01) in determining cattle price.
 The coefficient for short horn (0.1662) showed buyers would willingly pay ₦29,878 more for short horned cattle.
 Ambala was the cattle of choice in the study area (Table 3) and attracted more price.
 This breed of cattle usually has short horns.
 Breeds like kuri have long horns and were not as preferred as Ambala and were not significant in determining price.
 Short horns in cattle were also found to significantly attract premiums in Ngalda cattle market in Yobe State, Nigeria (Lawal et al., 2016).